fourstix/Elfos-video/README.md

   * romtext.c - Tool generate ROM help information from a text file, such as help.new
   * romtext.exe - Executable file for Windows 10.
-* **/pis/** -- Pictures for the repository documentation Elf/OS Video Commands
+* **/pis/** -- Pictures for the repository documentation

+Elf/OS Video Commands
 ---------------------
 **vstart** - Start Video
 * Allocate the video buffers in high memory, if needed, and set the video flag to true.
 The display can be updated until a *vstop* command is issued.

 **vstop** - Stop Video
 * Option: -u
 * Set the video flag to false.
 The display will not be updated until *vstart* command is issued.
 * The command *vstop -u* will stop the video and unload the video buffers returning the high memory to the system, if possible.

 **vtest** - Test the Video and show status
 * Test the video and print out whether the video buffers are allocated, whether video is on and the location of the video buffers in high memory.

 **cls** - Clear the screen
 * Clear the screen

 **draw *filename***
 * Read a 256-byte or 512-byte image from the file *filename* and draw it the display.

 **capture *filename***
 * Write the image in the video buffer to a 512-byte file named *filename* on the disk.

 **echo**
 * Turn echo on and off.
 When echo is on, text written using the O_MSG, O_TYPE and O_INMSG bios routines will be written to the display and to the serial output.
-If echo is already on, *echo* will turn the echo function off.
-The echo command is only available when the video routines are in ROM, since they must be available after the command is run.
+* If echo is already on, *echo* will turn the echo function off.
+* The echo command is only available when the video routines are in ROM, since they must be available to the Elf/OS after the *echo* command has run.

 **write *text***
 * Write the string *text* to the display.

 **CharSet**
 * Demo program to print charater set to the display.

 **HelloWorld**
 * Demo program to print the greeting "Hello, World!" to the display.

 **SpriteDemo**
 * Demo program to draw sprite graphics to the display.

 **StringTest**
 * Demo program to print various strings to the display.

 Video Routines
 --------------
 **ValidateVideo** - Validate video buffers are loaded into high memory
-* Returns RF.0 equal Zero if valid, non-zero if not valid **AllocateVideoBuffers** -- Allocate video buffers in high memory.
+* Returns RF.0 equal Zero if valid, non-zero if not valid

+**AllocateVideoBuffers** -- Allocate video buffers in high memory.

 **VideoOn** -- Turn video on

 **VideoOff** -- Turn video off

 **UnloadVideo** -- Unload video buffers and return high memory to system.

 **IsVideoReady** -- Test if video buffers are loaded and video is on.
-* Returns RF.0 non-zero (true) if ready, zero if not ready **UpdateVideo** -- Update the video display.
+* Returns RF.0 non-zero (true) if ready, zero if not ready

+**UpdateVideo** -- Update the video display.
 Briefly turns on Interrupts and DMA to update display.

 **ClearScreen** -- Clear the screen, reset the text cursor to home.

 **PutChar** -- Write a character to the display at the cursor position.
 * RC.0 contains the ASCII code of the character to write.

 **Println** -- Write a string to the display at the cursor position followed by a new line character.
 * RF contains an pointer to the address of the character buffer with the null-terminated string.

 **Print** -- Write a string to the display at the cursor position.
 * RF contains an pointer to the address of the character buffer with the null-terminated string.

 **GetEchoFlag** -- Get the status of the Echo function
 * Returns RF.0 with the value of Echo flag.
 Zero means echo is off; non-zero means echo is on.

 **EchoOn** -- Turn echo on.
 Text written by O_TYPE, O_MSG and O_INMSG will be printed to the display and to the serial output.

 **EchoOff** -- Turn echo off.
 Text written by O_TYPE, O_MSG and O_INMSG will no longer be copied to the display.

 **DrawString** -- Write a text string to an explicit X,Y location on the display.
 * RA.0 contains the X coordinate of the string
 * RA.1 contains the Y coordinate of the string
 * RF contains the address pointer to a character buffer with the null-terminated string.

 **Draw32x64Image** -- Draw an 32x64 bit image to the display.
-* RF contains the address pointer to 256 byte buffer with the image data **Draw64x64Image** -- Draw an 32x64 bit image to the display.
+* RF contains the address pointer to 256 byte buffer with the image data

+**Draw64x64Image** -- Draw an 32x64 bit image to the display.
-* RF contains the address pointer to 512 byte buffer with the image data **DrawSprite** -- Draw a graphical sprite to the display
+* RF contains the address pointer to 512 byte buffer with the image data

+**DrawSprite** -- Draw a graphical sprite to the display
 * RA.0 contains the X coordinate of the sprite
 * RA.1 contains the Y coordinate of the sprite
 * RD contains the size of the sprite in bytes
 * RF contains the address pointer to a buffer with the sprite image data.

 Examples
 --------
 **TBD** -- table with example pictures goes here.